GaloisInc/AMIDOL/README.md

-The main system (a Scala project contained in the `ir` directory) compiles questions that users may have about models they've created into code artifacts targetting different simulation/solver backends.
+The main system (a Scala project contained in the `ir` directory) compiles questions that users may have about models they've created into code artifacts targeting different simulation/solver backends.
 Over time, we expect this system to also manipulate and compose datasets (from real-world observations as well as from the output of other simulations).